Anthony-George449/ASA-Imprint-Kibble/README.md

 This means you have 3 2.5% chances to get a mutation, which is how you can get up to 3 mutations on a single baby

-If you want to make the buff double mutation odds you can do ExtraMutationChance=0.05 and NumberOfMutations=3
+If you want to make the buff double mutation odds, you can do ExtraMutationChance=0.05 and NumberOfMutations=3

-If you want to make the buff give 10 guaranteed mutations you can do ExtraMutationChance=1.0 and NumberOfMutations=10
+If you want to make the buff give 10 guaranteed mutations, you can do ExtraMutationChance=1.0 and NumberOfMutations=10

 The default is just one guaranteed mutation, ExtraMutationChance=1.0 and NumberOfMutations=1

 ExtraGestationInterval and ExtraGestationPercentage
 ==============
 Example:
 ```
 ExtraGestationInterval=6.0
 ExtraGestationPercentage=0.01
 ```
 This means that every 6.0 seconds, the gestation bar will increase by an extra 1%, and it will take 600 seconds (10 minutes) for a dinosaur to finish gestating.